 Upon completion of this procedure, the delivery files SSS.MASTERA, SSS.MSCOBJ, and SSS.MSCSOU are created.
-These files are attached with the "delivery" keyword (page 192).
+These files are attached with the "delivery" keyword (page 180).

-These files may be installed in the master architecture directory (if you have write access) with the command: On LINUX
+These files may be installed in the master architecture directory (if you have write access) with the command: On LINUX or on Windows.

 '''

-cp SSS. install_dir/prod_ver/arch
+cp SSS. install dir/prod ver/arch

-or on Windows.
+'''

+'''

-copy SSS. install dir\prod_ver\arch
+copy SSS. install dir\prod ver\arch

 '''